bnadji/BAlert/README.md

 ---
 In much the same way that `setConf()` method was the work horse for alert configuration, `display()` is the work horse for building, displaying, and animating the alerts after the alert has been configured.
 The method also sets the appropriate event handlers.
-The `display()` method has no arguments and we have seen the use of this method throughout the examples in this document.
+We have seen the use of this method throughout the examples in this document.
+If an optional argument `delay` is provided to the method (`display(delay)`), the display function is delayed for `delay` milliseconds.

 This method also calls `onDisplayBegin` and `onDisplayEnd` callbacks as mentioned under **"`conf.callbacks` Attribute"** section.
+See the **Best Practices and Usage Notes** section for a description of various event timings.

 ### `BAlert.build()` Method
 ---